Dennis Austin

 Dennis Robert Austin (May 28, 1947 – September 1, 2023) was an American software developer.
 He played a pivotal role as the lead software developer for PowerPoint between 1985 and 1996, focusing primarily on its versions tailored for Apple Macintosh computers.

 Austin's initial encounter with computers took place during a high school summer program at the Carnegie Institute of Technology.
 This ignited a profound interest in programming languages and compilers, which he further cultivated during his undergraduate engineering studies at the University of Virginia in the late 1960s.

 Early life

 Born on May 28, 1947, in Pittsburgh, United States, Dennis R. Austin spent his formative years in the suburb of Rosslyn Farms.
 His father was in charge of an executives' association, while his mother initially worked as a typist before dedicating herself to homemaking.

 Austin pursued his engineering studies at the University of Virginia.
-After graduating in 1969, he continued his academic journey with graduate studies at Arizona State University, the Massachusetts Institute of Technology, and the University of California, Santa Barbara.
+After graduating in 1969, he continued his academic journey with graduate studies in engineering at Arizona State University, the Massachusetts Institute of Technology, and the University of California, Santa Barbara.